Sign in

 Bind a table to a dataset #

-1. Add a table to the template you’re creating or editing.
+1. Add a table to the Outlook email template you’re creating or editing.
 Reserve only one row for dataset values.
-When you insert the template into an Outlook email message, you’ll be able to add as many rows as you need.
+When you insert the template into an email message, you’ll be able to add as many rows as you need.

 2. Right-click a row that is going to be populated with dataset values, and then select Bind to dataset.

-3. Enter the field name that will be in a dialog showing up when you insert your template into an email message.
+3. Enter the field name that will be in a dialog showing up when you insert your message template into an email.
 Select a dataset and columns.
 Then click OK.

 The names of the selected columns will populate the row in the order that they are present in the Select columns box.
 If a different order is needed, clear all the checkboxes under Select columns, and then select columns in the order required for your table.